nickchase/k0s/docs/helm-charts.md

 k0s supports two methods for deploying applications using Helm charts:

-- Use Helm command in runtime to install applications.
+- Use the Helm command in the runtime to install applications.
 Refer to the [Helm Quickstart Guide](https://helm.sh/docs/intro/quickstart/) for more information.
 - Insert Helm charts directly into the k0s configuration file, ``k0s.yaml``.
-This method does not require a separate install of `helm` tool and the charts automatically deploy at the k0s bootstrap phase.
+This method does not require a separate install of the `helm` tool, and the charts automatically deploy at the k0s bootstrap phase.

 ## Helm charts in k0s configuration

-Adding Helm charts into the k0s configuration file gives you a declarative way in which to configure the cluster. k0s controller manages the setup of Helm charts that are defined as extensions in the k0s configuration file.
+Adding Helm charts into the k0s configuration file gives you a declarative way in which to configure the cluster.
+The k0s controller manages the setup of Helm charts that are defined as extensions in the k0s configuration file.

 ### Chart install and upgrade options

-Charts are processed the same way CLI tool does with following options by default:
+k0s processes charts the same way the CLI tool does with the following options by default:

 - `--create-namespace`
 - `--atomic`